Our fees are among the lowest in the country

 As a profit-for-members fund, everything we do is for our members – so we provide affordable insurance for when life doesn't go to plan.

-We don't require any personal medical history before providing you with cover when you first join QSuper, so you can avoid the hassle of time consuming health checks.1
+We don't require any personal medical history before providing you with cover when you first join QSuper (if you're eligible), so you can avoid the hassle of time-consuming health checks.1

 The cost of insurance is automatically deducted from your QSuper account, not your take home pay – so there’s no impact on your day-to-day budget.